zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Luis: But that’s tax evasion.

-Sabrina: The banks in the Crook Islands have ways o f covering up the paper trail so no one will be the wiser.
+Sabrina: The banks in the Crook Islands have ways of covering up the paper trail so no one will be the wiser.

 Luis: That doesn’t make it legal.